 The pituitary gland is a small structure that is located just below the brain.
-It is attached by a stalk to the hypothalamus, the area of the brain that controls its function.
+It is attached by a stalk to the hypothalamus.
+The hypothalamus is the area of the brain that controls the pituitary gland's function.

 The hormones released by the pituitary gland (and their functions) are:

-In hypopituitarism, there is a lack of one or more pituitary hormones.
-Lack of the hormone leads to loss of function in the gland or organ that it controls.
-For example, no TSH leads to loss of function in the thyroid gland.
+In hypopituitarism, there is a lack of 1 or more pituitary hormones.
+Lack of a hormone leads to loss of function in the gland or organ the hormone controls.
+For example, lack of TSH leads to loss of normal function of the thyroid gland.

 Hypopituitarism may be caused by:

 - Infections or inflammation of the brain and the tissues that support the brain

 - Death of an area of tissue in the pituitary gland (pituitary apoplexy)

 - Radiation therapy to the brain

 - Subarachnoid hemorrhage (from a burst aneurysm)

 - Tumors of the pituitary gland or hypothalamus